dramthen/loowiki/content/Legends of Old Wiki/World/Zones/Valley (Zone 1).md

 The Valley consists of a couple different key landmarks.
 The Ravari Fortress, the Graveyard, the Caves, and the Corpse Light castle, pictured above.
 Accessible at level 1, it is currently the only outdoor-type zone with a sprawling cave system and a *known* non-boss [[Vortis' Memoir|related secret.]]

+A vast new area has opened deep within the cave system, filled with various undead, mudmen, and bosses.

 - Enemies:
 	- Ravari Scout
 	- Ravari Forager